-The ABC Trust is an STS taxpayer.
-On 1 June 2005, it made a payment of \$24,000 to cover the lease of its business premises for a 12-month period commencing on 1 July 2005 and ending on 30 June 2006.
+The Jacobs Trust is a small business entity.
+On 1 June 2008, it made a payment of \$24,000 to cover the lease of its business premises for a 12-month period commencing on 1 July 2008 and ending on 30 June 2009.

 As the eligible service period for the expenditure does not exceed 12 months and ends on or before the last day of the income year following the year in which the payment was made, the prepayment satisfies the 12-month rule.
-The ABC Trust can therefore claim an immediate deduction of \$24,000 in the 2004-05 income year.
+The Jacobs Trust can therefore choose to claim an immediate deduction of \$24,000 in the 2007-08 income year.